MrSep01/DevDraft-Editor/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact 📞

-Feel free to reach out for any questions or suggestions by contacting Sep through   [email ](sep.alamouti@sepalamouti.com).
+Feel free to reach out for any questions or suggestions by contacting Sep through [email](mailto:sep.alamouti@sepalamouti.com).